codeboyim/rws/README.md

 [RealWork Sample](http://codeboyim.github.io/rws/)
 ===============

-This is a demo project which shows a commonly seen input type of screen in the RealWork and how such type of UI has been developed in a *modern* modularized Web development approach.
+Information collection (input screen) is a common UI in RiskCloud(alias RealWork in this demo).
+In recent projects, I had been rethinking and then re-engineerred the development in a more modularized approach.

 This project contains only front-end code demonstration.